RGBInc/promptmack/developer_instructions.md

-This is a Vercel AI SDK adaptive AI agent that performs tasks and actions online for users.
-It can stream components and really present a dynamic ui.
+This is a Vercel AI SDK adaptive AI agent that performs tasks and actions for users.
+It can stream components and present a dynamic ui.
 Given an API and we want to add it to the agent.
 Here's the process:

 Files to modify: